krumbunny/glazemixup.com/src/manual/background/oxides.md

 ### Oxide Roles

-Most of glaze, as in 50%-80%, is silica.
+Most glazes are 50%-80% silica.
+Silica is the backbone of any glaze.

 Alumina stiffens up a glaze.
 Transparent glazes often have a silica to alumina ratio of about 9:1.
+Too much silica and the glaze might not melt, or if it does it might be very runny.
+Too little silica and again the glaze might not melt, or when it does there will be an excess of alumina giving a dry matte finish.

 Soda and Potash act very similarly and are strong fluxes.
 They also expand a lot when heated, causing crazing when the glaze cools.
-Lithia is also in this group of Alkaline Fluxes.
+Lithia is also in this group of Alkaline Fluxes, the fluxes that have a 2:1 element to oxygen ratio.

 Calcia, Magnesia, Baria and Strontia are all Alkaline Earth Fluxes.
+These fluxes have a 1:1 oxygen ratio.
 They may not be quite as strong as the Alkaline Fluxes but they also expand less.